Pain · Procurement

 Rebuild the quote shape.
 Brief the seat.
 Hold the price.

-Stage one: audit the last twelve US quotes against the US procurement file.
+Stage one: map the last twelve US quotes against the US procurement file.
 Read the documents the firm sent, the redlines that came back, the questions in the email threads, and the close outcomes.
-Name the structural breaks: USD total absent, no named US application contact, no US warranty clause, no payment terms in net days, EXW Stuttgart default, no liability cap, no in-bound damage clause.
+Name the structural breaks: USD total absent, no named US application contact, no US warranty language, no payment terms in net days, EXW Stuttgart default, no liability cap, no in-bound damage clause.
 The output is a field-by-field gap list, not generic advice.

 Stage three: brief the US sales seat on the new document.
 Replace the existing template across the US team.
 Train the application engineers on the new field set.
 Route the US quote line through the new contact path.
 The US sales head now has a procurement-ready document to send, not a translated DACH file with a USD label.